deroverda/useful-python-scripts/README.md

 - **Single PDF Output:** Generates one PDF that contains all the images, with each image on a separate page.
 - **Automatic Directory Handling:** Saves the output PDF in the same directory as the images.

+---

+# **fetch_all_links_from_webpage**

+# **Description:**

+# This Python script extracts all hyperlinks (<a> tags) from a given webpage, saves them to a file,
+# and handles both absolute and relative URLs.
+The script performs the following tasks:

+# - **Extracts Links:** It retrieves all hyperlinks (<a> tags with href attributes) from the provided webpage URL.
+# - **Handles Relative URLs:** For any relative links (e.g., /about), it automatically converts them into absolute URLs based on the provided webpage URL.
+# - **Saves the Links:** All the extracted links are saved to a file (myLinks.txt), with each URL written on a new line.
+# - **Supports Unicode:** The script ensures that all URLs, including those with special characters (e.g., emojis or Unicode symbols), are written to the file using UTF-8 encoding to prevent encoding errors.

+# This script is helpful for extracting and saving all hyperlinks from a webpage, allowing you to analyze or collect the links for further use.